aws/iot-atlas/src/hugo/content/en-us/implementations/aws/deviceOnboarding/Provisioning-JITP/_index.md

 ```

 ---
-## Perform JITP
+#### Perform JITP
 ---
-In this step we will create a Device certificate using self-signed root CA and on-board the device using JITP.
+Now we have to create a Device certificate using self-signed root CA and on-board the device using JITP.
+If you have configured ACM or other PKI use your respective PKI to create a CSR and sign device certificate and skip to step 6.

 1. Download the RootCA1 and save it with the file name AmazonRootCA1.pem.
 The RootCA1 is used for server-side authentication of publish requests to AWS IoT Core.
 Also create a device private key.